nalon99/PF-option-1/README.md

 ### Expected Differences (pair_1)

-The following JSON represents the ground truth differences between the original and amended contracts in `pair_1`:
+The following JSON represents the expected output format.
+Note that related changes are **grouped by topic** for cleaner output:

 ```json
 {